labrgrupo/LabRI_Model/README.md

   - Conducted if the second-level analysis suggests "Possible Equivalence" or "Probable Equivalence".
 This level incorporates confidence intervals and uses Fleiss' Kappa, Lin's Concordance Correlation Coefficient, and Flagging Rates to ensure robust verification.

 ---

+A tutorial for installing the necessary resources and using the tool can be found on the **Grupo Lab R website** at https://grupolabr.com/LabRI_Packed.html.

+---